 Note: Some outpatient office visit services are considered Preventive Health Services.
-Please see "Preventive" Health
+Please see "Preventive Health Services" later in this Chapter for more information.

 Outpatient Surgery: The plan covers outpatient surgery:

 - that is done under anesthesia in an operating room of a facility licensed to perform surgery; and - where you are expected to be discharged the same day.